Pramod025/News-Aggregator-Webapp/Readme.md

 ## Overview

 The News Aggregator Web App is a dynamic platform designed to keep users informed about the latest news, facilitate community interaction, and provide a space for creative expression through blog creation.
-Crafted with a modern tech stack including HTML, CSS, JavaScript, Django, and PostgreSQL, this project offers an immersive user experience.
+Crafted with a modern tech stack including HTML, CSS, JavaScript, Django, and PostgreSQL, this webapp offers an immersive user experience.

 ## Features

 ### User Authentication 🚀

 - **Seamless Access:**
-  - Effortless user login and logout functionality.
+  - Effortless user registration, login and logout functionality.
-  - user registration.

 ### Interactive Dashboard 📊